Yu Sung-yup: Career

 On 12 August 2019, Yu left the PDP along with the party's dissidents group named Alternative Political Alliance for Change and Hope (later the New Alternatives).
-On 24 February 2020, he was elected as the co-presidents of the newly formed Minsaeng Party, along with Park Joo-hyun.
+On 24 February 2020, he was elected as the co-president of the newly formed Minsaeng Party, along with Park Joo-hyun.

-On 30 December 2021, Yu was one of the 12 former MPs joined or returned to the ruling Democratic Party.
+On 30 December 2021, Yu was one of the 12 former MPs who joined or returned to the ruling Democratic Party.
+On 24 June 2025, Yu died from a stroke, at the age of 65.

 Ideology

-Yu is a conservative and economically liberal who criticises President Moon Jae-in.
-He opposes Moon's Keynesian economic policy while advocating tax reductions.
-He has also a sceptical view towards the minimum wages.
+Yu was a conservative and economically liberal who criticised President Moon Jae-in.
+He opposed Moon's Keynesian economic policy while advocating tax reductions.
+He also had a sceptical view towards minimum wages.

-During the COVID-19 pandemic, Yu urged the government to ban Chinese citizens from entering to South Korea in order to protect locals.
+During the COVID-19 pandemic, Yu urged the government to ban Chinese citizens from entering South Korea in order to protect locals.